WordPoints/dependencies/rfc/psr-1.md

 There are different ways that a dependent library can relate to a dependency version:

 - `requires` - Versions that are required for the extension to work.
 Without them, you will experience problems, maybe even the white screen of death.
-- `recommended` - Versions that are recommended to use with the extension.
+- `recommends` - Versions that are recommended to use with the extension.
 The extension will work without them, but some features may be crippled, though the site won't break entirely.

 For example, a extension might *require* version 1.1 of a library, but *recommend* at least version 1.3.